MorganRaimondo/tfcb-homework01/README_homework01.md

 #### Tools for Computational Biology
 #### Morgan Raimondo

 This file explains the contents of the `tfcb-homework01` respository while demonstrating examples for headers, lists, links, embedded images, and tables using Markdown formatting.
 The following sections include how to format a document using markdown language.
-The repository can be found here: [link](https://github.com/MorganRaimondo/tfcb-homework01.git)
+The repository can be found here: [link](https://github.com/MorganRaimondo/tfcb-homework01.git).
+All files submitted for homework are within the `tfcb-homework01` folder on GitHub.

 ## Folders